programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ## Lesson aims

-This lesson seeks to build on the concepts introduced in part 1 of this series.
-This lesson aims to go deeper into the topic, in particular:
+This lesson seeks to build on the concepts introduced in [part-one](/en/computer-vision-deep-learning-pt1) of this lesson.
+This part of the lesson aims to go deeper into the topic, in particular:

 - Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
 - Developing an understanding of how different metrics tell you different stories about how well your model is performing.